-No Rick and Morty season 5 release date (yet) – but all signs point to a much shorter wait
+No Rick and Morty season 5 release date (yet) – but all signs point to a much shorter wait for a return

-No Rick and Morty season 5 release date yet – but expect the series to arrive far, far sooner than the two-year gap between the end of season 3 (October 2017) and the start of season 4 in November 2019.
+No Rick and Morty season 5 release date yet – but expect the series to arrive far, far sooner than the two-year-plus gap between the end of season 3 (October 2017) and the start of season 4 in November 2019.

 That’s mostly thanks to Adult Swim ordering 70 episodes of Rick and Morty back in 2018.
 Season 4 made up 10 of that batch, meaning 60 more episodes (likely six more seasons) are in the pipeline.